Terrace Pond Floating Bridge

 Note the shoe left in the mud in this shot – hiking back had to have been fun for that person.

 On Northern New Jersey Highlands Trails Map (2017 and earlier), this is the area marked “seasonally wet” on the map.
-This is from a hike in 2012 (which is also when the embedded video was shot):
+This is from a hike in 2012:

 The terrain in the area is too challenging to secure a normal bridge.
 A solution was developed and implemented by the NY-NJ Trail Conference and it’s West Jersey Crew, along with Wawayanda State Park.
 The New Jersey Forest Fire Service delivered materials via helicopter.